awhileback/awhileback.github.io/_posts/2022-02-03-hacking-the-django-paginator.md

             context['index_children'] = all_children
 ```

 ...
 If there is a request with `?p=` as a query parameter, get its first value.
-Next, lets define a query word that will match a redirect defined elsewhere that always points to the latest episode's season number.
+Next, lets define a query word that will match a redirect defined elsewhere that always points to the `latest` episode's season number.
 Presumably most people will want their most recent season prominently displayed at the front of the list, and as you noticed in the loop we started with season 1, not with the last season.

-If you're closely reading this you might think *"but why not just make the default URL for the episode index match the last season of the podcast instead of setting up a redirect URL?"* See point above about living in a world of regret, confusion, and doubt.
+If you're closely reading this you might think: *"but why not just make the default URL for the episode index match the last season of the podcast instead of setting up a redirect URL?"*  See point above about living in a world of regret, confusion, and doubt.
 If you do this you will have made the first (1) instance of the podcast index into the last (2 for now, but ever-changing) instance of the podcast season index.
 The numbers no longer match, and you have created a pagination scheme that will be infinitely more complex to keep straight in your head and your code.
 Numbers... pages... paginator objects... query parameters... make them match, trust me.

 Moving along, `else` if we land on a specific page number, we can grab the matching `season_qs` (paginator object) number that matches it, and since we are going to put all of a season's episodes on a single page, the `page` for the paginator to start with is always `(1)`.
 If someone asks for a page range out of bounds or some other error happens, we can put this all in `try` and `except` logic with a fallback to a page that we know exists and lands them where we want them to land by default.
 A setting here of the `season_qs` paginator object associated with the *last* season (in other words, the length (`len`) of all paginator objects in the dict) will default any errors to dropping people off on the page for the most recent podcast season.